RTIInternational/biocloud_docker_tools/bulk_rnaseq_qc/v1.0/README.md

 - `--multiqc_dir <path>`: Directory containing parsed/aligned outputs consumed by the local QC loader in `bulk_rnaseq_qc_functions.R`.
 - `--txi_rds <path>`: `tximport`-like `.rds` object containing at least `counts`.
 - `--pheno_tsv <path>`: Tab-delimited phenotype file with a sample ID column.
 - `--annotation_gtf <path>`: GTF used to derive mitochondrial/ribosomal/chrY feature sets.
+The chrY QC check uses hg38 pseudoautosomal region coordinates and will only be correct for hg38 annotations, not hg19.
 - `--sample_id_col <colname>`: Sample ID column in phenotype TSV.
 - `--run_name <name>`: Prefix used for outputs and report naming.